Valais Blacknose Sheep For Sale

 Join the Waitlist

 Lambs are available on a first come first served basis.
-Contact us to be added to our waitlist — we will be in touch as soon as lambs are on the ground and available.
+Contact us to be added to our waitlist — we will be in touch as soon as lambs are available.

 Available Lambs